 Thanks for visiting!

-Britland is a relatively small, home based T.I.C.A registered cattery.
+Britland is a relatively small, home based T.I.C.A registered British Shorthair Cattery.
 The goal Our Britland Cattery is to provide healthy, happy beautiful and highly social British Shorthair as pets and show fellow feline lovers.
-Our kittens are social, confident, ready to love and be loved.
+Our British Shorthair kittens are social, confident, ready to love and be loved.

 General Description of British Shorthair Cats.